smallDazza/T1A3_Terminal_Application/README.md

 ## Help Documentation :

 ### Dependencies:
-This application requires Python3 to be installed to run.
+This application requires Python3 to be installed.

-The application uses following Python library packages:
+The application uses the following Python library packages:
  - emoji==1.2.0
  - colorama==0.4.6
  - autopep8==2.3.1
+ - prettytable==3.10.0

 These libraries will be automatically installed when following the installation instructions.